allisonvaldez/avaldez_mod8/README.txt

 Partner Collaboration:
 The partners for this group assignment were Emmy Kalaji (Section 82) and Jeffrey Leeburn (Section 81) and Allison Valdez (Section 82).
 In the beginning, it was initially Emmy and Allison in the group, and Jeffrey was a great addition later on.
 Allison and Emmy provided the code's documentation, comments, and troubleshooting.
-Allison provided version control on Github.
-Both Allison and Emmy wrote the initial LSFR class code, but Emmy's version was ultimately used for the project's implementation.
-Jeffrey and Emmy wrote the image_encrypter class code.
+Allison also provided version control on Github.
+Both Allison and Emmy wrote the initial LSFR class code (from Part 1), but Emmy's version was ultimately used for the project's implementation.
+Jeffrey and Emmy wrote the ImageEncrypter class code (for Part 2).
 Emmy's version of the code was ultimately used and converted the proper syntax.